-In this post, you’ll learn about goat meanings, symbolism, and mythology (including mountain goats.)
-Plus, you’ll learn about the goat spirit animal and more.
+In this post, we’ll explore all aspects of goat meaning and symbolism, including goat spiritual meanings, goat mythology (including mountain goats), the goat spirit animal, and more.

 What does a goat symbolize?